-The Department of Highways will provide the boring plan, and staking of holes for the projects.
-The drilling firms shall provide their own traffic control.
-The traffic control shall be provided by a certified traffic control firm or the Drilling company if they have certified traffic control personnel.
+25. The drilling firms are responsible for providing their own traffic control.
+The traffic control shall be provided by a certified traffic control firm or the Drilling Company if they have certified traffic control personnel.
 Flagging by the Department will only be made available when personnel and time schedules can be coordinated.

 All flagging shall be done according to the Manual on Uniform Traffic Control Devices.
-Guidelines can be found at the following web site: http://mutcd.fhwa.dot.gov/pdfs/2009/ pdf_index.htm.
+Guidelines can be found at the following web site: http://mutcd.fhwa.dot.gov/pdfs/2009/pdf_index.htm.
 If a consultant's drill crew wants to provide their own flag-personnel, then they must follow the guidelines listed below.